aseure/configs/README.md

 script in order to facilitate the process on my computers but feel free to send me your personal adjustments.

-It perfectly works on both my Mac and my Linux systems.

 ## Deployment

 Those are guidelines to install my Git, Tmux, Vim, ZSH and Pentadactyl